-- 90. (1) An insurer shall not, directly or indirectly, incur credit exposures - (a) to any connected party or connected party group in a principal amount exceeding ten per cent of its capital base; or

-- (b) to all connected parties and connected party groups in an aggregate principal amount exceeding twenty-five per cent of its capital base, other than a credit exposure listed in section 89(1). - (2) Subject to section 92(1) section 89(1) and (2), subsection (1) shall not apply to - (a) a subsidiary of an insurer where no other connected party holds any share in such subsidiary; or - (b) a holding company or financial holding company of an insurer that is itself an insurer or permit holder under this Act respectively. - (3) For the purposes of subsections (1) and (2), equity investments in wholly owned subsidiaries that are insurers, shall not be taken into account in the determination of credit exposure. - (4) Notwithstanding subsection (1), an insurer shall not incur credit exposures to - - (a) a director of the insurer; - (b) an officer of the insurer; or - (c) a relative of a person referred to in paragraphs (a) and (b), in an amount exceeding - (i) in the case of a non-executive director or relative of a non-executive director, two per cent of the capital base of the insurer; or - (ii) in the case of an executive director, officer, or relative of an executive director or officer, two per cent of the capital base of the insurer or two years' emoluments of the director or officer, whichever is the lesser. - (5) The limit referred to in subsection (4) shall not apply to a loan made on the security of a mortgage on the principal residence in Trinidad and Tobago of a director or officer of the insurer where the amount of the loan does not exceed eighty per cent of the value of the property at the time the loan is made. - (6) Any credit exposure incurred by an insurer to a connected party or to a connected party group under this section shall be - - (a) on similar terms and conditions on which such credit exposure is offered to the public; and - (b) subject to the approval of the board of directors. - (7) Within three months sixty business days of the commencement of this Act, an insurer shall notify the Inspector of all credit exposures to connected parties and connected party groups which are in excess of the limits fixed under this section or not in accordance with subsection (6).
+- (ii) companies in which the insurer is a significant shareholder; and - (b) on a consolidated basis, to a financial holding company and all of the domestic and foreign members of the financial group that the financial holding company controls. - 90.
+(1) An insurer shall not, directly or indirectly, Limits on credit exposures to connected parties - (a) to any connected party or connected party group in a principal amount exceeding ten per cent of its capital base; or - (b) to all connected parties and connected party groups in an aggregate principal amount exceeding twenty-five per cent of its capital base, other than a credit exposure listed in section 89(1). - (2) Subject to section 89(1) and (2), subsection (1) shall not apply to- - (a) a subsidiary of an insurer where no other connected party holds any share in such subsidiary; or - (b) a holding company or financial holding company of an insurer that is itself an insurer or permit holder under this Act, respectively. - (3) For the purposes of subsections (1) and (2), equity investments in wholly owned subsidiaries that are insurers, shall not be taken into account in the determination of credit exposure. - (4) Notwithstanding subsection (1), an insurer shall not incur credit exposures to- - (a) a director of the insurer; - (b) an officer of the insurer; or

+- (c) a relative of a person referred to in paragraphs (a) and (b), in an amount exceeding- - (i) in the case of a non-executive director or relative of a non-executive director, two per cent of the capital base of the insurer; or - (ii) in the case of an executive director, officer, or relative of an executive director or officer, two per cent of the capital base of the insurer or two years' emoluments of the director or officer, whichever is the lesser.

+- (5) The limit referred to in subsection (4) shall not apply to a loan made on the security of a mortgage on the principal residence in Trinidad and Tobago of a director or officer of the insurer where the amount of the loan does not exceed eighty per cent of the value of the property at the time the loan is made. - (6) Any credit exposure incurred by an insurer to a connected party or to a connected party group under this section shall be- - (a) on similar terms and conditions on which such credit exposure is offered to the public; and - (b) subject to the approval of the board of directors. - (7) Within sixty business days of the commencement of this Act, an insurer shall notify the Inspector of all credit exposures to connected parties and connected party groups which are in excess of the limits fixed under this section or not in accordance with subsection (6).